To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Current mapping suggests that Birkdale has a number of areas of bushfire hazard ranging from moderate to very high bushfire hazard.
-The very high bushfire hazard has been identified primarily on land adjacent the residential areas along Sunnybay Drive and surrounding the Birkdale Landfill and Judy Holt Sports Field.
-These areas bushland areas have thick vegetation up to property boundaries and along road reserves; such as the Judy Holt Recreation Reserve, Birkdale Recycling and Waste centre, through to properties surrounding Sunnybay Drive Park and Tulloch Drive Park to Collingwood Road.
-There is also a large area of moderate bushfire hazard fronting the south-eastern boundary of the Birkdale Golf Club, however there is limited residential development n this area.
+Current mapping suggests that Birkdale has a number of areas of bushfire hazards ranging from medium to high bushfire hazard.
+Some of these bushland areas have thick vegetation up to property boundaries and along road reserves; such as the Judy Holt Recreation Reserve, Birkdale Recycling and Waste centre, through to properties surrounding Sunnybay Drive Park and Tulloch Drive Park to Collingwood Road.
+There is also a large area of medium bushfire hazard fronting the south-eastern boundary of the Birkdale Golf Club, however there is limited residential development in this area.

 Properties that are adjacent to bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
-During a wild fire, embers can travel up to 3 kilometres in front of a fire line which means residents need to be vigilant and be prepared.
-For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website and download the Bushfire Survival Plan – PREPARE.ACT.SURVIVE.
+During a wildfire, embers can travel up to 3km in front of a fire line which means residents need to be vigilant and be prepared.
+For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Fire Emergency Services website to create your Bushfire Survival Plan.

 Flood Prone, Storm Tide

-Landslide Hazard mapping indicates that Birkdale’s residential area has a very limited risk of landslide, with only a few properties showing a low landslide hazard.
+Landslide Hazard mapping indicates that Birkdale’s residential area has a limited risk of landslide, with only some properties showing a low landslide hazard.
 The Birkdale Landfill and the Judy Holt Sports Field adjoining Old Cleveland Road East have been identified as being a medium landslide hazard.

-Birkdale’s residential areas are connected to the sewer network which links into the Thorneside Sewerage Treatment Plant located off Quarry Road.
-Current hazard mapping indicates that the Thorneside Sewerage Treatment Plant may experience impacts from tidal inundation during an extreme storm tide event.
+Birkdale’s residential areas are connected to the sewer network which links into the Thorneside Wastewater Treatment Plant, located off Quarry Road.
+Current hazard mapping indicates that it may experience impacts from tidal inundation during an extreme storm tide event.

-Birkdale has a small number of acreage properties located to the west of Birkdale Road that are not sewered and rely on a mix of gravity fed septic systems and on-site sewerage treatment plants located on the properties to manage the wastewater.
+Birkdale has a small number of acreage properties located to the west of Birkdale Road that are not sewered and rely on a mix of gravity-fed septic systems and on-site sewerage treatment plants located on the properties to manage the wastewater.
 The on-site sewerage treatment plants require electricity to function, therefore it is recommended that these systems have a back-up generator to cope with extended periods of power outages which can occur during severe weather events.
 Many of the RCC sewage pumping stations have fixed generators onsite to provide backup power in the event of a power failure.
 Those that do not have fixed generators have the facilities to plug in a portable generator; several are available that can be taken to any site that requires it.

-Birkdale receives its water supply from the Alexandra Hills Reservoir located at Hilltop Circuit, Alexandra Hills.
-The Alexandra Hills Reservoir services the Redland City’s northern suburbs via a pipeline network that is both gravity fed and pressurised.
+Birkdale receives its water supply from the Alexandra Hills Reservoir located at Alexandra Circuit.
+This reservoir services the Redland City’s northern suburbs via a pipeline network that is both gravity-fed and pressurised.
 The reservoir holds a mix of water from the Leslie Harrison Dam and the Herring Lagoon bore field on North Stradbroke Island.

 Birkdale has even mix of both overhead and underground powerline networks servicing the suburb.
-This mix is due to the established farming and acreage areas of Birkdale being more recently sub-divided for urban development.
+This mix is due to the established farming and acreage areas of Birkdale that have been sub-divided for urban development.
 The overhead powerlines are more susceptible to damage during severe weather which can result in power outages and fallen powerlines.

-Fallen powerlines oppose significant dangers to the community, be aware that any object in contact with powerlines could be live.
-The area is more dangerous in wet conditions as water is an excellent conductor.
+Fallen powerlines can cause significant dangers to the community, so be aware that any object in contact with powerlines could be live.
+The area surrounding fallen powerlines is more dangerous in wet conditions as sea and tap water are an excellent conductor of electricity.

-There is no domestic reticulated gas service within Redland City.
-Nor is there a gas main that runs through the suburb of Birkdale.
-There are however homes within the area that use gas bottles the service hot water systems and cooking appliances.
+There is no domestic reticulated gas service within Redland City and there is no gas main that runs through the suburb of Birkdale.
+There are however, homes within the area that use gas bottles to service hot water systems and cooking appliances.
 Residents are reminded to be diligent with the appropriate storage and maintenance of any gas bottles that they have located on their property.